matthewkeil/devops-for-digital-nomads/README.md

 # Nomad-Devops
 So you're building this great project...
 Now to get it online securely, cheaply, easily and quickly.
 Not as easy as it sounds once you start looking at hosting options and scalability.
 How about getting an SSL certificate to serve your page over https?
 How about making sure there is low latency around the world?
-Edge caching, much and yet more setup to handle.
+Edge caching much, and yet more setup to handle.

 For low traffic websites it can be very expensive to host on wordpress, heroku or a dedicated server with a dedicated domain name option.
 When first starting, and in many other cases, that is WAY overkill on the wallet.
 What about deploying a new version to show a client without a huge amount of headache or funky url?
 Professionalism is key in obtaining and retaining the best clients.
 Afterall you strive to be the best freelancer you can, right?

-This is where utilizing others understanding of ops and devops becomes super critical.
-[You are welcome, and can ask me questions if you need a hand.](https://www.linkedin.com/in/matthew-keil/) Getting online quickly without the headaches by simply using `npm run deploy` to stand a stack, or `npm run deploy devops` to stand a pipeline that deploys each commit to that same stack.
+This is where utilizing an understanding of ops and devops becomes super critical.
+[You are welcome!! :) Feel free to ask me questions if you need a hand.](https://www.linkedin.com/in/matthew-keil/) Getting online quickly without the headaches by simply using `npm run deploy` to stand a stack, or `npm run deploy devops` to stand a pipeline that deploys each commit to that same stack.
 Thats what the big guys do and now you can too.
 Deploying a feature branch is as easy as...
 ```
 git branch -b new-feature
 git commit -m "shiny new feature"